The 19th Annual Diabetes Ride

 - Bring a bucket for dipping your own horse water.

 - Hopefully you've registered online.
-If not, late registration begins at 9:30 am at ride camp.
+If not, late Registration begins at 10:00 am.
+Take your registration form and waiver with you and check in at the registration table.
 After you have registered you will receive your safety orientation and ride instructions at the trail head.

 - For safety reasons and to relieve congestions, horses MAY NOT be at the registration area!
-Please leave your equine and 2 wheeled friends safely tethered to the trailer or car while you do your paperwork!
+Please leave your equine friends safely tethered to the trailer while you do your paperwork!

 During the Ride